adblockplus/web.adblockplus.org/includes/privacy-policy/english.md

 - For communication and assistance purposes in our forum and blog.
 - For assisting you with any issues you may have with our products.
 - For receiving donations that you send to us.
+- In connection with our social media pages, social networks use the data for market research and advertising purposes.

 ### What is the legal basis of data processing? {: #what-is-legal }